-If you have any questions about your oral health call our dentist at 970-460-1457 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 970-460-1457.
 At Dental Care of Riverbend we believe that taking care of your oral health is an investment in your overall health.

 If you suffer from chronic bad breath, your dentist can help identify the cause and, if it's due to an oral condition, he or she will develop a treatment plan to help eliminate it.
 Regular checkups will allow your dentist to detect any problems such as periodontal disease, a dry mouth or other disorders.